finger563/cpswt-db/README.md

 ## Unresolved Questions

 1. How will data (not attributes) be passed around between the subsystems and the database?
 Esp. for larger data like filesystems (folders/files) and binary executables?
 Will the database support things like WebGME's blob client?
+This will be important because we have (currently) the WebGME/Modeling subsystem creating the artifacts (e.g. code for a federate) and then requesting that those artifacts be placed into a repository (by the repository subsystem) and built (by the build subsystem).
+Perhaps the code generation should be tied as a plug-in to the filesystem / repository subsystem which is actually responsible for managing the files and their versioning?
+Do the generators require extra data which is currently not in the database?
+What is a good architecture for managing these subsystems in a way that keeps them loosely coupled but provides this kind of capacity?

 1. How do we properly link databases together when objects are being shared across projects?
 Where is the actual data residing and how can we keep synchronization and copy issues to a minimum?
 Do we need one single centralized database?
 If so, we would need to have very fine-grained filters to ensure that the subsystems don't get other projects' data.
 Conversely, how many subsystem instances will we have?
 Do we need to separate out and have instances of all the subsystems for each of the projects/users/organizations?

+1. How do we manage authentication between many different shared repositories?
+Esp. since users need access to this authentication scheme so that they can clone and push to these repositories to make their changes.

+1. How reliant are we / should we be on WebGME plugins right now for managing many of the aspects of code generation / building?
+   Currently these steps happen through pre-programmed plug-ins inside WebGME context (or are triggered by these plug-ins).

 ## Database Design